maurapintor/pandavision/README.md

 # PandaVision
-Security evaluation module with onnx, pytorch, and SecML.
+:rocket: Integrate and automate security evaluations with onnx, pytorch, and SecML!

 ## Index